Hakuverse/BRG30-ISEA-Labs/README.md

 <img width="1434" height="1018" alt="image" src="https://github.com/user-attachments/assets/238b877f-bd76-403c-9e36-20bc77811dcf" />
 <img width="1434" height="1018" alt="image" src="https://github.com/user-attachments/assets/2a2c71aa-cf88-46bc-a820-cb91b996113a" />

-From the AWS EC2, I can check the usage and cost of my server instance by searching Billing and Cost Management in the searchbar.
+From the AWS EC2, I can check the usage and cost of my server instance by searching Billing and Cost Management in the search bar.
 <img width="930" height="389" alt="image" src="https://github.com/user-attachments/assets/5de974c7-9e35-4cdd-8462-69c5bbf8f991" />

 And from here, I can set my budget alert, cost monitor, I can also check what is the breakdown of the cost usage directly from the AWS console.